Sakshammishrra/SmartHarvest-Codeburst/README.md

 Welcome to **SmartHarvest**!
 This project is part of our participation in the AI/ML Healthcare Hackathon.
 It's a proof-of-concept (POC) that showcases how machine learning (ML) and deep learning (DL) can be leveraged in precision farming.

-**DISCLAIMER ⚠️**
-This project is for demonstration purposes only.
-The data used comes with no guarantee, and we do not recommend using it for actual farming decisions.
-The creator is not responsible for any outcomes from such use.
-The project highlights the potential of ML/DL in precision farming when developed on a larger scale with authentic and verified data.

-## Motivation 💪

-Agriculture is a critical sector for the economic growth of many countries, including India.
-With a significant portion of the population relying on agriculture for their livelihood, integrating advanced technologies like ML and DL can help farmers improve and maximize their yield.

 ## Applications

 SmartHarvest comprises three main applications: